-8. Corporation and the Corporation Statement
+6. Corporation and the Corporation Statement

 The Board of Governors (Corporation Board) has been strengthened over recent years and reflects a balance of senior members from a range of business sectors, including education, that can support and challenge the College Executive.
-All Senior post-holders attend all principal committee meetings and the Board applies a rigorous approach to reviewing the colleges quality, finances and business decisions.
+All Senior post-holders attend all principal committee meetings, and the Board applies a rigorous approach to reviewing the colleges quality, finances, and business decisions.

-The board comprises a very diverse range of backgrounds including Innovate UK, Board level members of local businesses, the CEO of the Education and Training Foundation; the Chief Technology officer at the Met Office; Teaching, Media, Estates and Finance Experts; two Staff Governors and two Student Governors.
+The board comprises a very diverse range of backgrounds including board level members of local businesses, the CEO of the Education and Training Foundation; the Chief Technology officer at the Met Office; Teaching, Media, Estates and Finance Experts; two Staff Governors and two Student Governors.
 Some of the external members are ex-students of Petroc; and all share a passion for the college's and regions success.
+On behalf of the Petroc Board, it is hereby confirmed that the plan as set out above reflects an agreed statement of purpose, aims and objectives as approved by the corporation at their meeting on 17 April 2024.

-[On behalf of the Petroc Board, it is hereby confirmed that the plan as set out above reflects an agreed statement of purpose, aims and objectives as approved by the corporation at their meeting on 18 July 2023.
-The plan will be published on the college's website within three months of the start of the new academic year and can be accessed from the following link:
+The plan will be published on the college's website within three months of the start of the new academic year.